Performing American culture: Notions of emotion and self in two American theatres

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Sathaye, Sonali, "Performing American culture: Notions of emotion and self in two American theatres" (2002).
 Anthropology - Dissertations.
-Paper 52.
+52.